stclib/STC/docs/ccommon_api.md

 ```

 ### c_apply, c_apply_pair, c_apply_n
-**c_apply** will apply a method on an existing container with the given array elements:
+**c_apply** will apply a method on a container with each of the elements in the given array:
 ```c
 c_apply(cvec_i, push_back, &vec, {1, 2, 3});   // apply multiple push_backs
 c_apply_pair(cmap_i, insert, &map, { {4, 5}, {6, 7} });  // inserts to existing map